TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/MacropadPCSensorData/README.md

 <img src="images/HWInfo3.jpg" height="120" />
 </p>

-Only the code for the Raspberry Pi display adapted for the Pico have been updated for displaying the sensor data.

-Only three sets of changes need to be made:
+Only three sets of changes were made:

 Add the following global variables:
 ```